harishkumaaran/gallery/README.md

-# Dropdown Component using css
+# Gallery Component using css
 This is a Gallery component created using vanilla css.
 A simple example of the usage of Grid-systems.

 [**click here to view the component**](https://harishkumaaran.github.io/gallery/)